Fuel System

 Tells the computer how fast the engine is running so the computer can “map” the correct amount of fuel.

-This sends a voltage pulse to the computer.
+This is an Inductive Sensor that sends a voltage pulse to the computer.

 The crank trigger is usually a magnet wrapped in loops of wire.
 When a tooth on a wheel lines up with the magnet/loops-of-wire, a voltage pulse is created in the wires, which the computer can use to count RPM (Engine speed), or find Top Dead Center (TDC).